demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_incident_handling_v3_README.md

 This playbook is triggered by fetching a Palo Alto Networks Cortex XDR incident.
 The playbook syncs and updates new XDR alerts that construct the incident and triggers a sub-playbook to handle each alert by type.
-Then, the playbook performs enrichment on the incident's indicators and hunting for related IOCs.
+Then, the playbook performs enrichment on the incident's indicators and hunts for related IOCs.
 Based on the severity, it lets the analyst decide whether to continue to the remediation stage or close the investigation as a false positive.
 After the remediation, if there are no new alerts, the playbook stops the alert sync and closes the XDR incident and investigation.
 For performing the bidirectional sync, the playbook uses the incoming and outgoing mirroring feature added in XSOAR version 6.0.0.
-After the `Calculate Severity - Generic v2` sub-playbook’s run Cortex XSOAR will be treated as the single source of truth for the severity field, and it will sync only from Cortex XSOAR to XDR, so manual changes for the severity field in XDR will not update in the XSOAR incident.
+After the `Calculate Severity - Generic v2` sub-playbook’s run, Cortex XSOAR will be treated as the single source of truth for the severity field, and it will sync only from Cortex XSOAR to XDR, so manual changes for the severity field in XDR will not update in the XSOAR incident.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.